-- Coffee enemas are a powerful way to detoxify the body.
+- Are a powerful way to detoxify the body.

-- Coffee enemas are an excellent alternative to sedation or pain relievers.
+- Are an excellent alternative to sedation or pain relievers.

-- Coffee enemas taken in an enema are unlike drinking coffee.
-Drinking coffee causes digestive problems and negatively affects the liver.
+- Taken in an enema is unlike drinking coffee - drinking coffee causes digestive problems and negatively affects the liver.

-- Coffee enemas should be given using stainless steel enema buckets so acids won't leech chemicals that can occur with plastic enema bags.
+- Should be given using stainless steel enema buckets so acids won't leech chemicals that can occur with plastic enema bags.

 What Are The Benefits of A Coffee Enema?

-When the body is detoxified, you can experience calmness, more vitality all over, normal bowel movements, mental clarity, joint relief, and headaches relieved.
+When the body is detoxified, you can experience calmness, more vitality all over, normal bowel movements, mental clarity, joint relief, and headache relief.

-- Coffee enemas can strengthen the body overall by removing toxins from the blood
+- Can strengthen the body overall by removing toxins from the blood

-- Coffee enemas help eliminate bacteria’s and candida in the colon
+- Help eliminate bacteria’s and candida in the colon

-- Coffee enemas are given to stimulate the release of toxins in the liver.
+- Are given to stimulate the release of toxins in the liver.

-- Coffee enemas are known to relieve depression and mental confusion
+- Are known to relieve depression and mental confusion

-- Coffee enemas are known to relieve back pain, allergy symptoms, and arthritis.
+- Are known to relieve back pain, allergy symptoms, and arthritis.

-- Coffee enemas must be done along with juicing organic fruits and vegetables.
+- Must be done along with juicing organic fruits and vegetables.

-- Coffee enemas can be taken without assistance at home.
+- Can be taken without assistance at home.